fhdhsni/The-Secret-Life-of-Objects/README.md

 `width` is maximum width of a particular column that our cell is going reside in.
 We need this to add extra spaces in order to make our cells in a column aligned with each other.

 `height` is height of a particular row.
 If a cell should, say takes two line, height will be 2.
 In our example it's always 1.
 Remember underlined cells of header uses a slightly different version of `draw()`.
-We'll see in a moment.
+We'll see it in a moment.

 We go through body of loop `height` times.

-It adds extra spaces with help of `repeat` function. `repeat` function takes a string and a number and it returns the given string concatenated with itself number of times. e.g. `repeat("bat! ", 3)` would return `"bat! bat! bat! "`.
+It adds those extra spaces with help of `repeat` function. `repeat` function takes a string and a number and it returns the given string concatenated with itself number of times. e.g. `repeat("bat! ", 3)` returns `"bat! bat! bat! "`.

-We figure out how many extra space we should add with subtracting length of widest cell in our column (`width`) from length of current cell that we are drawing (`line.length`). e.g: `kilimanjaro` with the `length` of 11 belongs to first column.
+We figure out how many extra spaces we should add with subtracting length of widest cell in our column (`width`) from length of current cell that we are drawing (`line.length`). e.g: `kilimanjaro` with the `length` of 11 belongs to first column.
 The widest cell in the first column is `"Popocatepetl"` with the `length` of 12.
 So we only need one space after `kilimanjaro`. `result` will be `[ 'Kilimanjaro ' ]`.

 We're not done with constructors just yet. `TextCell` will be used for regular cells.
-For underlined cell(that is headers) we have another constructor `UnderlinedCell` that fortunately inherits most of goodies from `TextCell`.
+For underlined cell (that is headers) we have another constructor `UnderlinedCell`.
+Fortunately it inherits most of the goodies from `TextCell`.

 ``` javascript
   function UnderlinedCell(inner) {